18 Identical particles

 18.1 Permutation symmetry

 Let’s be more concrete about what the idea of exchanging paths sketched above means mathematically.
 Suppose we have two identical particles, each of which carries a set of quantum numbers that we can label with the collective index \ket{\alpha}.
 They exist in two identical Hilbert spaces which we label as \mathcal{H}_1 and \mathcal{H}_2, so the overall Hilbert space is \mathcal{H} = \mathcal{H}_1 \otimes \mathcal{H}_2.
 If one of the particles (particle 1) is in state \ket{\alpha}_1, and the other (particle 2) is in state \ket{\alpha'}_2, then the overall state of the system is \ket{\alpha}_1 \ket{\alpha'}_2.
 This is not the same as the state \ket{\alpha'}_1 \ket{\alpha}_2 that would result from exchanging the two particles from each other; in fact, if these are basis states then those two options are orthogonal to one another, and thus perfectly distinguishable from each other.
+We’re not talking about measurements yet, this is just math, and from a mathematical point of view we can certainly distinguish which particle is in which state.

-To proceed, let’s define an operator that will exchange particle labels for us, the permutation operator (some references call this the “exchange operator” instead.)
+To proceed, let’s define an operator that will exchange particle labels for us, the permutation operator \hat{P}_{ij} (some references call this the “exchange operator” instead.)
 For a two-particle system, its definition is simple: we have

 \hat{P}_{12} \ket{\alpha}_1 \ket{\alpha'}_2 = \ket{\alpha'}_1 \ket{\alpha}_2.
 There are some immediately obvious symmetry properties here.
 Clearly the order of the labels on the operator doesn’t matter, and applying it twice will take us back to our initial state: \hat{P}_{21} = \hat{P}_{12} \\ \hat{P}_{12}^2 = \hat{1} so that P_{12}^{-1} = P_{12}.
 These are all the same properties as parity, so we can recognize that this is the same symmetry group, \mathbb{Z}_2.
 How does the permutation operator act on observables?
 Since we have a bipartite Hilbert space again, the most general observable takes the form \hat{A}_1 \otimes \hat{B}_2; since we know the Hilbert spaces are identical, we know that \hat{B}_1 \otimes \hat{A}_2 is also a good operator.
 It’s straightforward to see that the permutation operator obeys \hat{P}_{12} (\hat{A}_1 \otimes \hat{B}_2) \hat{P}_{12} = \hat{B}_1 \otimes \hat{A}_2.